andrewrgoss/andrewrgoss.com/content/post/why-hugo.md

 in 96 ms
 ```

+## Markdown Support

-I knew that some of my more technical posts needed to contain code snippets but Wordpress is too-friendly for this working in a WYSIWYG editor.
-Simply copying and pasting this code within a post didn't work as it removed all of the syntax highlighting and formatting from my favorite IDE (interactive development environment) tools.
+^ That's some nicely-formatted bash script code in this post eh?
+The fact that <a href="https://gohugo.io" target="_blank">Hugo</a> supports <a href="https://daringfireball.net/projects/markdown" target="_blank">Markdown</a> as well as straight-up HTML is another feature I greatly enjoy.
+For anyone unfamiliar with Markdown, it is a plain text formatting syntax that gets converted to HTML.
+Using Markdown makes it easier and much quicker to write technical posts as it supports syntax highlighting for a ton of languages.
+I knew that some of my more technical posts needed to contain code snippets but Wordpress isn't too-friendly for this working in a WYSIWYG editor.
+Simply copying and pasting this code within a post doesn't work as it removes all of the syntax highlighting and formatting from my favorite IDE (interactive development environment) tools.
+Yes, there are plugins to support this - but I'm comfortable working in Markdown and it's nice to be able to write up content offline if needed.

 With Wordpress it was the setup was easy enough using a one-click install from a hosting dashboard (BlueHost in my case) and then being able to install plugins, themes, and updates, all from the Wordpress admin.
 But I had to login through that dashboard every time to access my Wordpress site.
 On top of that, I was paying a small monthly cost for this hosting.